 - In Kanokon, Yatsuka-sensei and the other nonhuman monsters' job is to make sure the nonhuman students stay put and don't break The Masquerade until they've figured out how to fit in with humans.

 - Oldboy features a prison for people who need to get rid of someone but don't have the skills or the will to kill.
 The main character, in Chapter 1, is dumped back into the real world after fifteen years.

 - The Hangman, another Marvel Universe vigilante, would murder male evildoers but imprison female ones to 'protect them from corruption'.
 Unfortunately, he had a nasty habit of forgetting about them, leaving them without food or water...

 - In the Marvel 2099 universe, the Punisher (2099 version) had his own private prison.
 Of course, in his Cyberpunk Dystopia Crapsack World, anyone who could shell out the fine could get away with any crime, including murder.
 This made him - relatively speaking - as much an extremist in his world as the original Punisher (who just shoots everybody) was in his.
 Possibly more so; his prison came with a torture chamber.
 By the way, he reserved his prison for offenders whose crimes he felt didn't quite deserve the lethal approach - this was actually his idea of mercy!
 He also had his own version of the electric chair in case he ever changed his mind.

-- As the legal system had turned into a for-profit business, the prison system isn't around anymore due to the expenses involved, and convicts instead get a shot that removes a certain number of years from their life; this means the Punisher's private prison is also the only one in town.
+- As the legal system has turned into a for-profit business, prisons aren't around anymore due to the expenses involved, and convicts instead get a shot that removes a certain number of years from their life; this means the Punisher's private prison is also the only one in town.
 New arrivals have rarely even heard of locking criminals up before.

 - Rayek in ElfQuest, who never wanted to kill Winnowill (partly because he loves her, but mostly because if she dies her evil soul will be free to wreak havoc), and in the end becomes her living jailer, keeping her spirit within his own body as he tries to teach her to love.